whitwort/plateKinetics/README.md

 Or if you'd rather jump right in, see the help page for the main entry point function `loadExperiment`.

-## To do

-* Move from ggplot2 to ggvis graphics when the latter matures
-* Better documentation for the viewer plugin system

 ## License

-Copyright © 2015 Gregg Whitworth and licensed under [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+Copyright © 2016 Gregg Whitworth and licensed under [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).